amanharwara/altus/README.md

 Below is the list of the dependencies that helped me greatly to create this app.

+### Onyx [(vednoc/onyx)](https://github.com/vednoc/onyx) - used as the base for the dark theme.
+A really cool project, you should definitely check it out!

+---

 #### clipboard.js [(zenorocha/clipboard.js)](https://github.com/zenorocha/clipboard.js) - used for copying generated CSS to the clipboard

 ---